Impurity-induced states on the surface of 3D topological insulators: Results

 Finally, the third term in \eqref{eq-spinaverage} leads to AF RKKY interaction between impurity spin components pointing along the line joining the impurities, when $\m=0$.
 In the perturbative limit, the corresponding induced spin component is:

-From these two expressions we conclude that at $\m=0$ the interaction energy gained when two impurity spins point at/away from each other is \emph{half} that gained when they are aligned parallel to each other and perpendicular to the line joining them.
+From these two expressions we calculate that at $\m=0$ the interaction energy between two impurity spins $\mbS_{1,2}$:

+is \emph{minimized} when they are aligned parallel to each other and perpendicular to the line joining them.
 Thus, when many impurities are present (and $\m=0$), they will tend to point in the common direction where all gain the FM interaction energy -- along the $z$-direction, normal to the surface.
 This kind of FM ordering will be conducive to opening a gap in the STI surface state spectrum.
+Also, we note here that this state does not arise due to the spontaneous breaking of a continuous symmetry and hence is not forbidden by the Mermin-Wagner theorem\cite{1966-mermin-oq}.

 We would like to note here that the foregoing results are not obvious when observing the energy-resolved spin densities at low energies $\w\tto0-$, because of the low density of states there.
 Na\"{i}vely, one would have expected the low energy long wavelength features to determine the $r\tto\infty$ spin textures, but the low energy spin textures predict, incorrectly, antiferromagnetic RKKY interactions with short distance ferromagnetic contributions arising from non-perturbative effects.
 We would also like to note here that we assumed a smooth cutoff when adding up the spin textures at different energies to eliminate cutoff-dependence\cite{2007-saremi-fk}.
 We have used multiplicative functions like $e^{-\eta|\w|}$ and $(1-e^{-\eta\w^{2}})/(\eta\w^{2})$ (having different characters as $|\w|\tto\infty$) in the energy integrals and then taken the limit $\eta\tto0+$ --- both these procedures gave the same limit\footnote{Calculations by the authors, on the lines of \cite{2009-shytov-yq}, have confirmed these results.
 These calculations will be presented in a later work.}.